Disclosure: This post was written in partnership with Viahero. All opinions are my own.

 Searching on Pinterest is a great way to find articles, blog posts, and even entire boards dedicated to a city or country of interest.
 I use it for both travel planning and restaurant hunting.
 Since it’s so visually focused, you can see what sort of meals you’ll be encountering as well!
 Let me just quickly self-promote and tell you to follow me while you’re at it!

 Honestly, Twitter is great if you’re connected to a lot of people in the travel sphere.
 I just got a few great recommendations for an upcoming trip and was referred to a country-specific blogger via Twitter.
-However, success is pretty hit and miss, depending on how often you use Twitter for travel-related items.
+However, success is pretty hit and miss, depending on how often you use Twitter for travel-related stuff.
 Facebook and Pinterest are much better resources.

 Food Tour Sites

 Most cities offer amazing and comprehensive food tours, complete with enough food to put you into a food coma.
 Oftentimes, these sites have accompanying blogs with recommendations for good eats in the city….who better to trust for recommendations than a food tour guide?

 Better yet, go on a food tour yourself!
 I’ve been fortunate to have done food tours and cooking experiences in a ton of cities and have always loved the places I’ve eaten at.
 Check out a few here: Amsterdam, Athens, Cairo, Madrid (twice), Petra, Singapore, and Valencia (also twice).